-During the first week of class The Seattle School invites new and returning students to orient themselves to what the upcoming year will entail.
-For new students, this is a concentrated, two-day event intended to introduce the academic, social, and spiritual life of The Seattle School community.
-Returning students join this event for one morning to engage in discussion about their place and progress within each degree program, portfolio development, and to envision the upcoming year of academic learning.
+During the first week of class, The Seattle School invites new and returning students to orient themselves to what the upcoming year will entail.
+For new students, this is an event intended to introduce the academic, social, and spiritual life of The Seattle School community.
+Returning students join for part of this event, called (Re)Orientation, to engage in discussion about their place and progress within each degree program, portfolio development, and to envision the upcoming year of academic learning.
+All incoming students are also enrolled in an asynchronous online course called Frameworks & Intersections, which provides vital information and practice with tools and resources that all students need when beginning your journey as a Seattle School student.

-• Community Weekend: Fall Forward and Convocation
+• Community Weekend and Convocation

-The Seattle School Community Weekend takes place the first weekend after the start of the Fall Term.
-This is an important time for The Seattle School as we set aside time before God and with each other to transition into a new year, rest and reconnect with old friends, and welcome a new class into our community.
-Fall Forward begins with vespers, transitions into a day of play with student-led activities taking place all over Seattle, gathers us in our neighborhoods for dinner together.
-It culminates with Convocation at St. Mark's Cathedral, where we officially invite the incoming class into our community and enter the new academic year together by joining in a liturgy of dedication and the celebration of Holy Communion.
+The Seattle School Community Weekend is an important time for The Seattle School as we set aside time before God and with each other to transition into a new year, rest and reconnect with old friends, and welcome a new class into our community.
+Community Weekend, planned and facilitated by student leadership, begins with a contemplative Vespers service and then gathers us in our neighborhoods for dinner together.
+During Convocation at St. Mark's Cathedral in October, we officially invite the incoming class into our community and enter the new academic year together by joining in a liturgy of dedication and the celebration of Holy Communion.
 Afterwards, we share food and fellowship as a new community with a community picnic at Volunteer Park.